 Record at least one of these activities here.
 To complete these activities, you may need to motivate yourself and resist other temptations.
 Such activities have been shown to enhance your capacity to resist temptations in other facets of your life as well (de Ridder et al., 2020).

-Fourth, identify activities, interests, or goals you naturally pursue-and then convert these pursuits into an extremely ambitious, and perhaps unattainable, aspiration.
+Fourth, identify activities, interests, or goals you naturally pursue and then convert these pursuits into an extremely ambitious, and perhaps unattainable, aspiration.
 To illustrate

-- if you like photography, you could set the goal to publicise a social or environmental problem that many people overlook, - if you like to cook, for example, perhaps set the aspiration to design a menu that is designed to prevent diabetes, - if you like technology and travel, you could set the goal to visit every nation in Asia and teach disadvantaged people how to develop apps, - if you like to speak other languages, you could set the goal to become a translator in a language that few people speak, - if you like gardening, may be set the goal to create a permaculture farm that supports the local community and biodiversity.
+• if you like photography, you could set the goal to publicise a social or environmental problem that many people overlook,

+- if you like technology and travel, you could set the goal to visit every nation in Asia and teach disadvantaged people how to develop apps, - if you like to speak other languages, you could set the goal to become a translator in a language that few people speak, - if you like gardening, may be set the goal to create a permaculture farm that supports the local community and biodiversity.